 What is a master's degree?

-A master's degree is one of the most popular postgraduate qualifications available and demonstrates a high level of expertise in a specific field of study.
+A master's is one of the most popular postgraduate qualifications available and demonstrates a high level of expertise in a specific field of study.
 It’s a level 7 on the National Qualifications Framework (NQF) which sits above an undergraduate bachelor's degree but below a doctoral programme.
-The duration of a master’s degree varies depending on whether you decide to study full-time or part-time, but typically it can take between one to three years to complete.

-There are lots of different types of master’s degree programmes available, and here at Loughborough we currently offer MA, MSc, MBA and MRes.
-Information on what each degree entails has been provided below.
+There are lots of different types of master’s available and at Loughborough, we offer MA, MSc and MBA:

-A Master of Business Administration (MBA) is designed to give you the skills and knowledge you need for career progression in business and management roles.
-Prospective MBA students are required to have at least three years' professional work experience.
+Master of Business Administration (MBA): designed to give you the skills and knowledge you need for career progression in business and management roles.
+Prospective MBA students are required to have at least three to five years' professional work experience.

 Alternative postgraduate degrees

-In addition to the master's degree programmes we've listed above, you'll find that we also offer a number of other postgraduate qualifications, including postgraduate certificates (PGCert), postgraduate diplomas (PGDip) and short courses.
+In addition to these, we also offer a number of other postgraduate qualifications, including postgraduate diplomas (PGDip), postgraduate certificates (PGCert) and postgraduate certificates in education (PGCE).

-A Postgraduate Diploma (PGDip) is a postgraduate qualification offered across a range of different subjects, which is designed to further your skills in a certain area or train you for a specific career path.
+Postgraduate Diplomas (PGDip) and Certificates (PGCert): these are shorter taught postgraduate courses comprised of 120 (PGDip) and 60 credits (PGCert).
+They include master's-level content but take less time to complete and may be designed to further your skills in a certain area or train you for a specific career path.